Ovid/chrome-diogenes/README.md

 When you first run the plugin, you will be asked to provide an API key.
 You can get one at [ai.google.dev](https://ai.google.dev/).
 Once you have the key, you can click on the Diogenes icon and paste the key in the input field.
 You will only need to do this once.
+This API is free to use, but there are limits.
+See "Billing" at the bottom of this document for more information.

 This key is stored in your browser's local storage and is used to make requests.
 It is not shared with anyone.